duongkhoinguyen282/ingrid-chef-ai/README.md

 - **Interactive GUI**: Simple and user-friendly interface created using Python's `Tkinter` library.
 - **Customizable Meal Suggestions**: Receive dish suggestions based on ingredients, dish type, cuisine, quality, and cooking time.
-- **Creative Dish Options**: Ingrid can still suggest a recipe even with limited or unusual ingredient combinations.
+- **Creative Dish Options**: Instead of providing only the existent dishes, Ingrid can create a new dish or alter to suit users’s preference.
-- **Step-by-Step Instructions**: Get detailed instructions on how to prepare your chosen dish.
+- **Step-by-Step Instructions**: Get detailed instructions on how to prepare your chosen dish, and cooking time for each step.
-- **Multiple Dish Quality Options**: Choose from restaurant-quality, family-style, or easy, healthy options.
+- **Ingredient Alternatives**: If the given information can not be a good combination, Ingrid will suggest alternatives, or be creative if user provides insufficient details.

 ## Installation